 War

 War triggers the destruction of a country’s economy.
-For example, the Iraqi economy collapsed due to the desert war and saw nominal GDP falling to -47% in the 1990s.
-It previously grew by 213% in the 1960s and1325% in the 1970s.
+For example, the Iraqi economy collapsed due to the desert war and saw nominal GDP fall to -47% in the 1990s.
+It previously grew by 213% in the 1960s and 1325% in the 1970s.
 Likewise, the invasion of the United States in the 2000s saw the country’s economic collapse.

 Examples of an economic collapse in the world

-Economic collapse can be long and short, depending on its severity.
-US Great Depression of the 1930s is a longstanding example.
-The Great Depression of the 1930s lasted three and a half years, wiping out more than a quarter of US GDP.
+Economic collapse can be long or short, depending on its severity.
+The US Great Depression of the 1930s is a longstanding example.
+It lasted three and a half years, wiping out more than a quarter of the US GDP.
 Also, the unemployment rate during the Depression rose to 23%.

-The collapse also occurred in several other countries such as the Soviet Union, Greece, and Argentina.
+The collapse also occurred in several other countries, such as the Soviet Union, Greece, and Argentina.
 In the cases of Greece and Argentina, the collapse started as a debt crisis.
-The crisis then forced the country to devalue its currency, win international bailout support, and reform government.
+The crisis then forced the country to devalue its currency, win international bailout support, and reform the government.

 In Indonesia, the economic collapse also took place in 1997.
 It started from the economic crisis, which then spread to the economy, causing social unrest, and forcing Soeharto to resign.

 The effects of the crisis were severe.
-In November 1997, the depreciation of the currency caused public debt to soar to USD60 billion.
-That puts enormous pressure on the government budget.
-And, as a result, in 1998, Indonesia’s real GDP contracted by 13.1%.
-Inflation soared to the level of 72%.
+In November 1997, the currency depreciation caused public debt to soar to USD60 billion, which put enormous pressure on the government budget.
+As a result, in 1998, Indonesia’s real GDP contracted by 13.1%.
+Inflation soared to 72%.
 Meanwhile, the rupiah, which was in the range of IDR2,600 per USD in early August 1997, depreciated to IDR11,000 per USD in January 1998.